home-assistant/home-assistant.io/source/_integrations/flashforge.markdown

 [Flashforge](https://www.flashforge.com/) is the brand of a 3D printer manufactory.
 This is the integration to integrate your 3D printer to Home Assistant.
-Communication with the printer is done locally over you network, thus it's necessary to that your printer is connected to wifi/ethernet.
+Communication with the printer is done locally over network, thus it's necessary to that the printer is connected to wifi/ethernet.

 The following printers from Flashforge have been tested with this
 integration: